 The financial statements are presented in pounds sterling, which is the Company's and Group's functional currency.
 All amounts have been rounded to the nearest thousand, unless otherwise stated.

 2 Changes in significant accounting policies

-A number of new standards are effective from 1 April 2023 but they do not have a material effect on the Group's financial statements.
+A number of new standards are effective from 1 April 2024 and beyond

 New and revised IFRS standards in issue but not yet effective.